Why do so many people use food to train dogs? Have they forgotten how to train dogs without it? Is dog training with treats really necessary?

 Why use food instead of other rewards?

-So why this new dependence of food?
+So why this new focus on food?
 Why not use that ball, or other toys, or affection, or praise?

 The advantages of food as a dog training reward